fossas/spectrometer/docs/reference/fossa_yml.md

 The revision fields are used to help FOSSA differentiate between one upload for a project and another, just as GitHub uses commit hashes and branch names.

 #### `commit:`
-The revision is used to identify a specific scan for a project (determined by project.id).
+The commit is used to identify a specific scan for a project (determined by project.id).
 This is intended to be used identically to how Git treats commit hashes.

+Default:
-By default, the CLI will parse the current HEAD state in the `.git` directory and use the commit hash of the HEAD branch.
-For SVN, we will run `svn info` and gather a revision.
-If no VCS exists, we will set the revision to the current unix timestamp.
+- Git: the CLI will parse the current HEAD state in the `.git` directory and use the commit hash of the HEAD branch
+- SVN: The CLI will run `svn info` and use the "Revision".
+- No VCS: The commit will be set to the unix timestamp.

 #### `branch:`
 The project branch is an optional setting used for organizing project revisions in the FOSSA UI.
-The branch field intended to function similar to how Git defines a branch.
-By default, the CLI attempts to find the projects current branch from the `.git/config` file.
+The branch field is intended to function similar to how Git defines a branch.

+Default:
+- Git: the CLI will attempt to find the project's current branch from the `.git/config` file.
+- SVN: The CLI will run `svn info` and compare the "URL" and "Repository Root" fields in an attempt to determine a branch.
+- No VCS: The CLI will leave the branch field empty.

 ## FAQ